 Our office has resources to help you draft your resume, CV, and cover letter as well how to ace your interview.
 Log in to Handshake to make an appointment with a Career Counselor to get started and find helpful handouts in the resource library.

-The classes of 2015 and 2016 are currently involved with over 300 unique companies and graduate schools.
+The class of 2017 is currently involved with over 300 unique companies and graduate schools.
 These students find themselves working and studying around the United States and internationally at some of the most prestigious firms and universities.
 Click on our Annual Report to see this year's highlights, program initiatives, graduate school attendance, and where our graduates are currently employed.

 Starting college can be an exciting and challenging experience for your child - and you!
 This is even more true when it comes to career development.
 You may have questions about how you can help your student along his or her career development journey from day one.
 We encourage parental support and offer transition tips and conversation starters.
 If you have any questions relating to our services and how we can help your student, please do not hesitate to contact Career and Professional Development at firstname.lastname@example.org or (540) 458 - 8595.